-The Board of Selectmen, as the "governing" body of the Town and the Board of Aldermen, as the governing body of the Borough [CFR § 201.6(c)(5)] officially adopted the Plan at a regular meeting and set an effective date.
+The Board of Selectmen, as the "governing" body of the Town and the Board of Warden and Burgesses, as the governing body of the Borough [CFR § 201.6(c)(5)] officially adopted the Plan at their regular meetings.
 See Appendices VII and VIII for Adoption Certificates.